ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 For more information on user ID types, see [Managing service tools user IDs](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_74/rzamh/rzamhmanageuserids.htm){: external}.
 {: note}

-## Managing the IBM i VM instance
+## Managing the IBM i VSI instance
 {: #manage-IBMi-VM}

-You can use the **IBM i operations** option to manage advanced VM operations and configuration.
+You can use the **IBM i operations** option to manage advanced VSI operations and configuration.
 To run the control panel functions or boot operations, complete the following steps:

-1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VM instance.
+1. Go to the **IBM Power Virtual Server** instance in the {{site.data.keyword.powerSys_notm}} user interface and click your IBM i VSI.
 The Virtual server instance details page is displayed.
 2. Click **VM actions** in the Virtual server details page and select **IBM i operations** from the drop-down list.
 The IBM i operations dialog is displayed.

-The **IBM i operations** option is available only for the IBM i VM instances.
+The **IBM i operations** option is available only for the IBM i VSIs.
 {: note}

 3. In the IBM i operations dialog, select one of the following actions listed on the **Control panel functions** as per your requirements: